Minuscule 131: Description

-The text of the Gospels is divided according to the Ammonian Sections (in Mark 234 sections – the last numbered section in 16:9), but there is no references to the Eusebian Canons.
+The text of the Gospels is divided according to the smaller Ammonian Sections (234 in Mark 234, the last in 16:9), but there is no references to the Eusebian Canons (both early divisions of the Gospels into sections.).

-The manuscript contains Epistula ad Carpianum, the Eusebian tables, tables of the κεφαλαια (tables of contents) before each Gospel (unusual arrangement – Matt 74, Mark 46, Luke 57), liturgical books with hagiographies (synaxaria and Menologion), subscriptions at the end, with numbers of στιχοι.
+The manuscript contains the Epistle to Carpian, the Eusebian tables, the tables of contents (known as κεφαλαια / kephalaia) before each Gospel, although with an unusual arrangement (Matt 74, Mark 46, Luke 57), the liturgical books with hagiographies known as synaxaria and Menologion, subscriptions at the end, along with the numbers of lines (known as στιχοι / stichoi).
 Lectionary markings and incipits were added by a later hand.
 It contains many errors of iotacism and many remarkable variations.